mmu-webdesign/l4-debug-and-selector/instructions.md

 * Missing tags
 * Content without tags, or content incorrectly placed in relation to tags.

+So, to train your eyes to start spotting these:

-Use the HTML validator at https://validator.w3.org/ to validate the current state of `fixed.html`, and use the errors that are returned as the starting point to continue removing all the errors from this page.
+1. Use the HTML validator at https://validator.w3.org/ to validate the current state of `fixed.html`, and use the errors that are returned as the starting point to continue removing all the errors from this page.

-Keep validating until all the errors are removed.
+2. Keep validating until all the errors are removed.

-Once you've validated the page, check that all the links in the HTML work correctly.
+3. Once you've validated the page, check that all the links in the HTML work correctly.
 There should be two links within the text.

-Once you believe you have removed all the errors, add some relevant content to the `<title>` tag and add a `<meta name="description" value="" >` tag.
+4. Once you believe you have removed all the errors, add some relevant content to the `<title>` tag and add a `<meta name="description" value="" >` tag.
 Add some relevant information about the page to the `value` attribute of the description meta tag.

+### Compare and contrast the before and after

 Finally, compare the before and after versions - go to http://www.mergely.com/editor and click **file -> import...**.
 For 'left file' choose `broken.html`, for 'right file' choose `fixed.html`, then click **import**.

 You should then see the changes you have made as you fixed the initial version of the file you downloaded.

 ## Using classes in CSS

+We are going to start with some badly written code and gradually improve it: our aim will be to make it as easy to read, easy to modify, and easy to reuse, as possible.

-Open the file `bad.html` from the folder you have downloaded.
+1. Open the file `bad.html` from the folder you have downloaded.

-Save it as `good.html` and link the HTML file to the `boxes.css` file in the same folder using the `<link href="" rel="stylesheet">` tag in the `<head>` of your html document.
+2. Save it as `good.html` and link the HTML file to the `boxes.css` file in the same folder using the `<link href="" rel="stylesheet">` tag in the `<head>` of your html document.

-In the `good.html` file you will find a series of what are called inline styles.
-It is possible to style HTML elements using these `style` tags but as you can see it makes the code difficult to read.
+3. In the `good.html` file you will find a series of what are called inline styles.
+It is possible to style HTML elements using these `style` tags but as you can see it makes the code difficult to read and change.

 What we would like you to do: